PROJECT: Outreach on the Fifth Assessment Report of the Intergovernmental Panel on Climate Change

 Project Reference: RAGL-0002

-The Inter-governmental Panel on Climate Change (IPCC) launches its Fifth Assessment Report (AR5) in 2013-2014.
-The IPCC launches its Assessment Reports only every few years; the last one was in 2007.
+The Inter-governmental Panel on Climate Change (IPCC) launched its Fifth Assessment Report (AR5) in 2013-2014.
+The IPCC launches its Assessment Reports only every few years; the previous one was in 2007.
 This Fifth Assessment Report (AR5) is released in three parts: the report of Working Group I on the physical science (September 2013), followed by the Working Group II report on impacts, adaptation and vulnerability (March 2014) and the Working Group III report on mitigation (due mid-April 2014).
-The IPCC’s synthesis report of all the three will be issued in October 2014.
+The IPCC’s synthesis report of all the three was issued in October 2014.

 The Climate and Development Knowledge Network (CDKN) has been commissioned by the UK Department for International Development (DFID) to communicate the findings of IPCC AR5 to decision-makers in developing countries.

-This project aims to communicate the findings of IPCC’s AR5 to decision makers in low income and climate-vulnerable countries in order to raise awareness of the risks from climate change and the possibilities for effective responses.
-The project will also produce a communications toolkit to increase the ability of developing country journalists and communicators – in government, business and civil society – to share the key messages of the report with broader stakeholder groups.
+This project aimed to communicate the findings of IPCC’s AR5 to decision makers in low income and climate-vulnerable countries in order to raise awareness of the risks from climate change and the possibilities for effective responses.
+The project has also produced a communications toolkit to increase the ability of developing country journalists and communicators – in government, business and civil society – to share the key messages of the report with broader stakeholder groups.